codemod-com/codemod-registry/msw/2/type-args/README.md

 ### Change Mode

-**Autonomous**: Changes can safely be pushed and merged without further human involvement.
+**Assistive**: The automation partially completes changes.
+Human involvement is needed to make changes ready to be pushed and merged.

 ### **Codemod Engine**